 Bradykinin mediated hypotension: isolated hypotension, associated with ACE inhibitors a.
-Coagulopathy - Hemorrhagic: tends to occur after 4 units PRBC due to dilution of coagulation factors (PRBC doesn't contain clotting factors and platelet) Prevention: Transfuse 4 units PRBC, with 4 units plasma, 1 adult dose platelet (1:1:1 ratio).
-Remember 1 adult dose platelets is a pool of 4 whole blood donors b.
-Citrate toxicity: exacerbated in those with liver dysfunction which will resulting in:
+Coagulopathy - Hemorrhagic: tends to occur after 4-8 units PRBC due to dilution of coagulation factors (PRBC doesn't contain clotting factors or platelets) Prevention: Transfuse 4 units PRBC, with 2 units plasma (2:1 ratio) only in the context of a Code Transfusion.
+Order platelets if platelet count drops below 50 x109/L. Code Transfusion and 2:1 is only for the first 30-60 minutes of hemorrhagic shock until the results of lab testing can guide component therapy.